pressable/pressable-cache-management/README.md

 === Pressable Cache Management Change log ===

+= Version 4.2.1 (September 14, 2023) =

+* Add notice to disable CDN if Edge Cache is enabled
+* Fixed bug with edge Cache turn on/off not syncing properly with MyPressable Control Panel

 = Version 4.2.0 (June 22, 2023) =

  * Changed the location for mu-plugins used to flush cache when Woo product is updated via API